josherrickson/stata2/stata_markdown/05-regression.md

 Finally, we get to the coefficient table.
 Each row represents a single predictor.
 The "\_cons" row is the intercept; it's Coef. of
 <<dd_display: %9.4f _b[_cons]>> represents the average response *when all other predictors are 0*.
 This is usually not interesting; how many cars
 weighing 0 lbs do you know of?
-So we'll ignore this and instead go over the other rows.
+So we'll ignore this and consider only the other rows.
+The columns are:

 - "Coef.": These are the ^$^\beta^$^ from the above model.
 We interpret each as "For a 1 increase in the value of the covariate with all other predictors held constant, we would predict this change in the response, on average."
 For example, for every additional inch^[This is why it's